 We deliver our digital analytics through a wide array of solutions organized around the following four major core competencies; audience analytics, advertising analytics, web analytics and mobile and network analytics.
-Our audience analytics products deliver digital media intelligence by providing an independent, third-party measurement of the size, behavior and characteristics of Internet users on multiple devices (i.e., computer, mobile and tablet) as well as insight into the effectiveness of online advertising.
-Our core product offerings are built around Media Metrix TM, but also include Video Metrix TM, Mobile Metrix TM, Plan Metrix TM and Ad Metrix TM.
-As the Internet evolves, we are continually creating new products and services, such as Social Essentials, which provides insight into the audience size, composition, behavior and brand engagement of consumers reached by brands on Facebook.
+Our audience analytics products deliver digital media intelligence by providing an independent, third-party measurement of the size, behavior and characteristics of Internet users on multiple devices, such as PCs, mobile devices and tablets as well as insight into the effectiveness of online advertising.
+Our core product offerings are built around our Media Metrix TM product, but also include Video Metrix TM, Mobile Metrix TM, Plan Metrix TM and Ad Metrix TM.
+As the Internet evolves, we are continually creating new solutions, such as Social Essentials, which provides insight into the audience size, composition, behavior and brand engagement of consumers reached by brands on Facebook.
 We typically deliver our audience analytics products electronically in the form of weekly, monthly or quarterly subscription based reports.
 Customers can access current and historical data and analyze this data anytime online.

-Our advertising analytics products combine the proprietary information gathered from the comScore panel with the vertical industry expertise of comScore analysts to deliver digital marketing intelligence, including the measurement of online advertising effectiveness, customized for specific industries.
-Our advertising analytics products include AdEffx TM, Media Planner 2.0 TM and Campaign Essentials TM, which provide an end to end solution for developing, executing and evaluating online advertising campaigns.
+Our advertising analytics products combine the proprietary information gathered from our comScore panel with the vertical industry expertise of comScore analysts to deliver digital marketing intelligence, including the measurement of online advertising effectiveness, customized for specific industries.
+Our advertising analytics products include AdEffx TM, Media Planner 2.0 TM and Campaign Essentials TM, which provide a solution for developing, executing and evaluating online advertising campaigns.
 In August 2011, we acquired AdXpose, which provides advertisers and publishers with greater transparency in the quality, safety, and performance of their digital advertising campaigns by allowing them to verify and optimize billions of campaign data points captured in real-time.
-The AdXpose technology is integrated into our Campaign Essentials product and enables us to develop a new metric, vGRP (validated gross rating points) which provides intelligence regarding validated impressions (i.e., ads that are actually seen, shown in safe content and delivered to the right target audience).
-Our advertising analytics products are typically delivered on a monthly, quarterly or ad hoc basis through electronic reports and analyses.
+The combination of AdXpose with our Campaign Essentials product has enabled us to develop a new product we refer to as validated Campaign Essentials, or vCE, which provides intelligence regarding validated impressions, ads that are actually seen, shown in safe content and delivered to the right target audience.
+Our advertising analytics products are typically delivered on a monthly, quarterly or ad hoc basis.

-Our web analytics products help organizations optimize customer experience and maximize return on digital media investments by allowing marketers to collect, view and distribute information tailored to their specific business requirements.
+Our web analytics products help organizations optimize the customer experience on their websites and maximize return on digital media investments by allowing marketers to collect, view and distribute information tailored to their specific business requirements.
 Our web analytics platform is designed to integrate data from multiple sources including web, mobile, video and social media interactions.
-Our web analytics services, which is provided primarily through Digital Analytix TM ("Dax") a product that enables our customers to have access to all of their proprietary clickstream data, is further enhanced by data obtained as part of our audience measurement efforts, and viewable on a quick turnaround basis.
+Our web analytics services are provided primarily through Digital Analytix TM ("Dax") our SaaS based product that enables our customers to have access to all of their proprietary click stream data.
+Our web analytics platform is further enhanced by data obtained as part of our audience measurement efforts, and viewable on a quick turnaround basis.
 Customers can access our web analytics data sets and reports anytime online.

-Our mobile & network analytics products suite connects mobile consumer behavior, content merchandising, and device capabilities to provide comprehensive mobile market intelligence to the various mobile carriers worldwide.
+Our mobile and network analytics products suite connects mobile consumer behavior, content merchandising, and device capabilities to provide comprehensive mobile market intelligence to the various mobile carriers worldwide.
 Our core product, XPLORE TM, provides mobile carriers with information on network optimization & capacity planning, customer experience, and market intelligence.
-Our mobile & network analytics platform is designed to integrate data from multiple sources including web and mobile interactions as well as CRM, call center and back office systems.
+Our mobile and network analytics platform is designed to integrate data from multiple sources including web and mobile interactions as well as customer relationship management, call center and back office systems.
 Customers can access our mobile and network data sets and reports anytime online.